ToruNiina/toml11/README.md

     >(data.at("aofa"));
 ```

-If you don't know what the type is inside the array, you can use `toml::array` which is a `std::vector` of `toml::value`instead.
+If you don't know what the type is inside the array, you can use `toml::array`, which is a `std::vector` of `toml::value`, instead.

 ```cpp
 const auto aofa  = toml::get<toml::array>(data.at("aofa"));